Kitware/pybsm/docs/review_process.rst

 Close
 -----
-If it is decided that the MR will not be integrated into ``nrtk``, then it can be closed through GitLab.
+If it is decided that the MR will not be integrated into ``pybsm``, then it can be closed through GitLab.